bergen

 Bergen Fish Market is an important trading place that goes back centuries.
 Today you will not only find fish and seafood but also fruit and vegetables when in season.

-Check Out some of our popular Bergen City Breaks!
+Check out some of our popular City Breaks!